zpatten/ztk/README.md

 # ZTK

-Zachary's (DevOp) Tool Kit is a general purpose utility gem, featuring a collection of classes meant to simplify development of complex systems in Ruby.
+Zachary's Tool Kit is a general purpose utility gem, featuring a collection of classes meant to simplify development of complex systems in Ruby.

 - **ZTK::Background**

   Easily turn most iterative tasks into a parallel processes and easily leverage multiple cores to speed up processing large sets of data.

+- **ZTK::DSL**

+  Create your own DSL in seconds by inheriting this DSL class.
+Featuring ActiveRecord style associations where DSL objects can `belong_to` or `has_many` other DSL objects.

 - **ZTK::Logger**